Howard Stern’s Wife Beth Reveals Shocking Breast Cancer Scare

 Howard and Beth work together in their quest to help abandoned animals and have fostered more than 900 cats over the years, reported Money Magazine.
 The twosome began fostering after their dog Bianca passed away.
 Shortly after their loss, Beth had stopped by her local high-kill shelter and made it her goal to find forever homes for the many cats she saw waiting to be adopted.

-Beth Stern works with The North Shore Animal League in Long Island, New York, a rescue organization whom she has collaborated with for over 10 years.
-Her husband Howard Stern hosts a daily radio show on Sirius XM.
+Beth Stern works with The North Shore Animal League in Long Island, New York, a rescue organization which she has collaborated with for over 10 years.